Everyone will fancy chicken tonight with this fool proof how to guide that will give you a perfect roast chicken every time.

 Loosen it all the way over the breast, just be careful not to tear the skin as then the stuffing will leak out.

-A simple stuffing of breadcrumbs, herbs, butter and seasoning is delicious.
+A simple stuffing of breadcrumbs, herbs, butter and a bit of salt and pepper is delicious.

 Sit your chicken breast side up.
 Get a long piece of kitchen string and run it underneath the chicken about midway along the breast.
 Run each end along the breast to the end of the wings, then back around the outside of them.